mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 ### Debugging

-When I'm talking about debugging I am not really thinking of debugging the normal way, where you use a symbolic debugger to step through code.
-You won't do that here.
+When I'm talking about debugging, I am not really thinking of debugging in the normal way, where you use a symbolic debugger to step through code.
+That’s not something you’ll do here.
 I am rather thinking about the process of finding and fixing errors in the code.
-There are generally three ways to debug dissectors written in Lua.
+There are generally three ways to debug Lua dissectors.

 The first is to check if you get any error messages during startup of the script.
 This happens either when you start Wireshark or when you reload the script with **Ctrl+Shift+L**.
 Syntax errors in the script will be caught this way.